 CONCEPT NOTE

-Improving the access to administrative services for vulnerable people in Burundi
+Improving access to administrative services for vulnerable people in Burundi

 Problem statement

-The Republic of Burundi has more than 11 million habitants.
-The most of them (88%) live outside the capital, Bujumbura.
-The poverty rate among rural populations is 69% against 65% for the country in general.
-The income per habitant is 247 USD among the lowest in the world.
+Population in Burundi is estimated to more than 11 million of habitants.
+88% of this population in remote areas of the Countrydivided in 19 provinces.
+Poverty rate among rural populations is 69% against 65% for the country in general.
+The income per habitant is 247 USD and among the lowest in the world.

+Regarding this situation, relevant administrative services, since the Independence of the country, are delivered in Bujumbura, the main city of the Country.
+However, living conditions of rural population does not allow them to face all costs of these services when needed because they take into account not only the cost of the service but also the trip to Bujumbura..

-In front of this situation, the essential of administrative services, since the Independence of the country, are delivered in Bujumbura.
-This constitutes an aggravating factor of living conditions of poor populations, already very difficult.
-The present deep politic crisis reduces more and more the capacity of the public administrations to deliver administrative services.
-People coming from the inland to Bujumbura for administrative services, spend a lot of time and money (compared to his income) and live many difficulties to access to administrative services in Bujumbura.
+In addition, the current security and political crisis significantly reduced public institutions capacity to deliver administrative services.
+Thus People coming from remote areas to Bujumbura for administrative services are obliged to spend a lot of time and money (compared to his income) and face to many difficulties to access to administrative services in Bujumbura regarding policies and procedures

-In this context, the UNDP supports since 2013, the emergency of administrative services delivery system in the regional level.
-This in the framework of the national program of administrative reform (PNRA) that has been adopted in 2012 by the Government.
+In this context, UNDP is working jointly with government of Burundi since 2013on improvement of administrative services delivery system in the regional level in order to allow vulnerable people an easy access.
+These actions are implemented within the framework of the National program of Administrative Reform (PNRA) that has been adopted in 2012 by the Government.

 Current situation

-The UNDP supports the implementation of the national program of administrative reform through the Project PNRA.
-In that framework, an emphasis is placed to improving administrative services delivery in regional level.
+UNDP support to the implementation of the National Program of Administrative Reform ( PNRA Project) places anemphasison the improvement of administrative services delivery in regional level.

-The strategy adopted is to transform a part of provincial administrative buildings into an area dedicated to administrative services delivery (Guichet Unique Provincial).
-The main principle is to implement an operational device (technical, organizational, human and legal) system in each region that allows possibility to deliver the main administrative services to local populations.
+Tha adopted strategy is to transform a part of provincial administrative buildings into an area dedicated to administrative services delivery (Guichet Unique Provincial).
+The main principle is to implement an operational device (technical, organizational, human and legal) system in each region that allows possibility to deliver locally main administrative services to populations.

-Memorandums have been signed showing the commitment of the stakeholders committed: The governors, the departments that have the competence of delivering the various services in concern, the ministry of public servants.
+Differents memorandums have been signed showing the commitment of all stakeholders involved: governors at provincial level and ,departments of ministry currently in charge to deliver those needed administrative services to population at the central level.

-Five administrative regions (Provinces) are identified to undertake the experimentation of the system, etc. They beneficed a large support from the UNDP:
+Five pilotes administrative regions (Provinces) were identified to undertakeexperimentation of the system,. .
+This experimental phase is totally support by UNDP.
+This support include:

-Rehabilitation of the offices dedicated to the services delivery (GUP) ;
+Rehabilitation of identified buildings dedicated to these services delivery in provincial administration(GUP) ;

-All equipment required : computers, network, photocopies, communication system with the central services in Bujumbura, office furniture, etc.
+Providing all required equipment : computers, network, photocopies, communication system with the central services in Bujumbura, supplies, etc.

-Training of the staff will be affected to the GUP
+Training of staff of different services to be affected to the GUP

-Beginning a process of simplifications of procedures, legislation and reglementation about various services delivery.

-They GUP will be opened at this end of year.

-The main lessons learned are:
+Study on Simplification and streamlining of procedures to and and a study on job classification in order to inform policy makers The main lessons learned in implementation of this program are:

-The national authority are committed to the project, especially on regional level ;
+National authority are committed to the project, especially on regional level ;

-The populations are showing a real interest for the project ;
+Populations are showing a real interest tothe project ;

-The project is not affected by the national context because of his orientation to basic people and his concrete character ;
+Project is not affected by the national context and target directly population at local level

-The project give a opportunity to undertake a global administrative reformed oriented to the service to citizen including reengineering of central administrations, deepening the decentralization processes.
+The project give a opportunity to undertake a global administrative reformed oriented to the service topopulation including reengineering of central administrations, deepening decentralization processes.

 Forces and challenges

-The force of the idea of GUP is to respond to a real need and, to be appreciated by all actors (state actors and non-state actors), to be technically feasible and to be little dependent on the context.
-It also contributes to reinforce equity in public services access that is essential for peace building.
+The setting up of GUP is essential to respond to a real need of population.
+Actions are muchappreciated by all actors (state actors and non-state actors).
+Implementation of the system is technically feasible and it is possible to mitigate risks related to the current crisisthe context.
+Finally, bringing administrative services near population contributes to reinforce equity to access to public services that is essential for peace building.